Quantum Theory, Spectroscopy and Bonding

 • have an awareness of the need for approximate methods in quantum mechanics e.g. the variational principle, self-consistent field theory, perturbation theory;

-• understand chemical bonding in simple quantum mechanical terms, applied to diatomic and triatomic molecules;
+• understand chemical bonding in simple quantum mechanical terms, applied to diatomic and triatomic molecules including their symmetry properties;

 • describe the basic features of rotational spectra of diatomic molecules and vibration-rotation spectra of di- and simple poly-atomic molecules;

-• be able to use computational chemistry methods to model the structures of molecular compounds, calculate their energy levels and predict their spectroscopic properties.
+• be able to use quantum chemistry methods to model the structures of molecular compounds, calculate their energy levels and predict their spectroscopic properties.

-• be able to discuss the symmetry properties of simple molecules (e.g. tri- and tetra- atomic);
+• be able to discuss the basics of photo absorption and the decay of excited molecules;

 • understand the role of the Pauli principle in the nature of atomic and molecular wavefunctions, the derivation of Slater determinants and the basis for the Hartree – Fock method.